zhuang-xie/Distributed-Computing-Capabilities/Readme.md

 # Implementation

 ## Input
-Upload the boston_house.csv and verification.csv datasets to HDFS in the following folder -
+Upload the *boston_house.csv* and *verification.csv* datasets to HDFS in the following folder -

-    /tmp/boston-data/boston-house.csv
+    /tmp/boston-data/

 ## The model